spdx/spdx-spec/chapters/package-information.md

 </Package>
 ```

-## 7.24 Package Purpose field <a name="7.24"></a>
+## 7.24 Primary Package Purpose field <a name="7.24"></a>

 ### 7.24.1 Description

-This field provides information about the purpose of the identified package.
+This field provides information about the primary purpose of the identified package.
 Package Purpose is intrinsic to how the package is being used rather than the content of the package.
 The options to populated this field are limited to:

 `APPLICATION` if the package is a software application;
 `FRAMEWORK` if the package is a software framework;